bluepeter/alphagroove/README.md

 ### Trade Levels Calculator

 AlphaGroove includes a standalone CLI tool for calculating stop loss, profit target, and trailing stop levels based on Average True Range (ATR) from a CSV file with minute bar data.
-This tool uses the same configuration from your `alphagroove.config.yaml` file to ensure that the calculated levels match what would be used in a backtest.
+This tool calculates ATR based on **all data present in the provided CSV file**.
+Users should ensure the input CSV contains only the historical data relevant for the desired ATR calculation period (e.g., only the previous trading day's 1-minute bars).
+It uses the same configuration from your `alphagroove.config.yaml` file to ensure that the calculated levels match what would be used in a backtest.

 **Usage:**